 Sure enough, I was attacked before I touched bottom.
 A sudden shriek echoed against the rocks and something hit my right foot.
 Pain shot up through my leg-something had slashed me.
 The blow knocked the light crystal from my boot.
-I saw it fall, hitting something perhaps twenty feet below.
+I saw it fall, hitting something perhaps six or seven yards below.
 The crystal on my other boot illuminated the writhing, tooth-filled face of the thing attacking me.
 It was howling in fury; it didn't like the light.
 I needed to do more than annoy the beast, I needed to strike at it.
 But with both hands on the rope, my ability to harm it was drastically limited.
 As I dangled in the dank air, a thin, spidery arm covered with gleaming blades swung up at my uninjured foot.

-I whispered the name of my patron Passion and let go of the rope.
+I whispered the Name of my patron Passion and let go of the rope.
 Twisting to avoid the bladed arm, I landed square in the creature's left eye.
 I sank up to my waist in what felt like grape pulp.
 The thing groaned and bucked, throwing me high in the air.
 I recall nothing more before losing consciousness.

-The sovereignty of Throal extends beyond the underground kaer and the Inner Cities.
-King Varulus III also rules over roughly twenty thousand people who live in small settlements scattered throughout the Throal Mountains.
+-Excerpt from a report by Griforican, member of His Majesty's Exploratory Force, 1508 TH he sovereignty of Throal extends beyond the underground kaer and the Inner Cities.
+King Neden also rules over roughly 20,000 people who live in small settlements scattered throughout the Throal Mountains.

 The Throal mountain range is also home to others, who do not recognize Throalic rule: the flying t'skrang of the House of the Spirit Wind and the great dragon Icewing, whose lair remains hidden amid the peaks of Mount Vapor.
 A community of t'skrang known as the Pale Ones lives deep beneath the mountain slopes on the banks of an underground branch of the Serpent River, and an old subterranean complex built by the legendary King Braza has become a nest of Horrors and other malign creatures.
-Several mercenary ork cavalry bands (see The Threads of Unity, p.
-77) also live in and roam across the mountain slopes near Throal.
+Several mercenary ork cavalry bands also live in and roam across the mountain slopes near Throal.

-PUTLYING COMMUNITIES
+OUTLYING COMMUNITIES

 Throal's outlying communities were founded soon after the dwarf kingdom's reopening.
-In order to encourage people to reclaim the surface world, King Varulus offered land grants to anyone who settled in the Throal Mountains and foothills.
-In the past eighty years or so, Throal's citizens have established thirty-seven communities, whose population totals about twenty thousand Name-givers.
+In order to encourage people to reclaim the surface world, King Varulus III offered land grants to anyone who settled in the Throal Mountains and foothills.
+In the past 80 years or so, Throal's citizens have established 37 communities, the population of which totals about 20,000 Name-givers.

 The people who live in these surface villages proudly refer to themselves as Garahamites, to honor the legendary founder of Throal who is said to have tamed the mountain by making a deal with its spirit.
 The settlers claim to be repeating Garaham's great deed by taming the mountain with their blood and toil.